asht3/asht3.github.io/README.md

 Q W E R     | 4 5 6 D    |
 A S D F     | 7 8 9 E    |
 Z X C V     | A 0 B F    |

+#### Mastermind Game
+Type or click the numbers on the screen.
+More instructions are at the bottom of the window.
+To set custom game modes, make sure to press 'ENTER' after typing in the secret code or number of attempts.